minhae0516/computational-neuroscience/neural_compuation_cost.md

     - [Lieder, Falk, and Thomas L. Griffiths.
 "Resource-rational analysis: understanding human cognition as the optimal use of limited computational resources."
 Behavioral and Brain Sciences (2019): 1-85.](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/resourcerational-analysis-understanding-human-cognition-as-the-optimal-use-of-limited-computational-resources/586866D9AD1D1EA7A1EECE217D392F4A)
 - Mehdi Keramati (City Univ. of London, Psychology Dep.): https://www.city.ac.uk/people/academics/mehdi-keramati#profile=publications
     - [Keramati, M., Smittenaar, P., Dolan, R. J., & Dayan, P. (2016).
 Adaptive integration of habits into depth-limited planning defines a habitual-goal–directed spectrum.
 Proceedings of the National Academy of Sciences, 113(45), 12868-12873.](https://www.pnas.org/content/113/45/12868)
-3) **the depth of thinking**, e.g., how many rollouts do you compute in Monte Carlos Planning
+3) **the depth of thinking**, e.g., how many rollouts do you compute in Monte Carlo Planning

 I've been talking about this topic with many computational neuroscientists and there are a variety of views for it: